-16. A pleading must be in writing and must permit to identify the author by the author's signature.

-17. Any application made in the course of the proceeding may be presented orally if authorized by the Tribunal to ensure the proper administration of justice.

-18. An originating pleading contains

-(1) the name, address, email address and telephone number of the applicant, the applicant's lawyer, where applicable, and the other parties;

-(2) a statement of the facts and reasons for the application, including the alleged violation or alleged acts;

-(3) a reference to the exhibits and the other evidence in support of the application;
+- 16. A pleading must be in writing and must permit to identify the author by the author's signature. - 17.
+Any application made in the course of the proceeding may be presented orally if authorized by the Tribunal to ensure the proper administration of justice. - 18.
+An originating pleading contains - (1) the name, address, email address and telephone number of the applicant, the applicant's lawyer, where applicable; - (2) the name, address the other parties; - (3) a statement of the facts and reasons for the application, including the alleged violation or alleged acts; - (4) a reference to the exhibits and the other evidence in support of the application;

-(4) the applicable statutory and regulatory provisions;
+- (5) the applicable statutory and regulatory provisions; - (6) the conclusions sought.

-(5) the conclusions sought; and